Tati Zaqui: Personal life

 Zaqui is bisexual, and came out openly in 2015.
 In a 2016 interview she stated she was "dating someone", later revealed to be her life-long idol MC Kauan; they announced their engagement in February 2018, but eventually broke up six months later.
 In 2019 she admitted to have had a brief affair with Neymar during the Carnival season, claiming it "was good"; subsequently, she would also have affairs with Gabriel Jesus, surfer Gabriel Medina, funk singers MC Don Juan, MC Orochi and Biel (the latter a decision she "later regretted"), and Mayla Araújo, sister of Big Brother Brasil 17 contestant Emilly Araújo.

-As of May 2019 Zaqui is in a relationship with footballer Yan, brother of Yuri, who played for Santos and Audax.
+Throughout 2019 Zaqui dated footballer Yan, brother of Yuri, who played for Santos and Audax.
+From 2022 to 2023 she was in an on-again-off-again relationship with actor and fellow A Fazenda contestant Thomaz Costa; they broke up definitely after she reported Costa for several domestic violence allegations.

 In July 2016 she was forced to cancel a performance after being admitted to an hospital under suspects of a viral disease.

 On November 30, 2020, Zaqui had to undergo an emergency surgery after suffering from symptoms of endometriosis.

+In the aftermath of her conversion to Evangelicalism in 2023, Zaqui announced on May 29, 2024, on her social media that she was nine months sober following a self-described "marijuana addiction" which, according to her, lasted for the past nine years.